 We Handle All Types of Tampa Injury Cases

-We help injured people in many different types of personal injury cases at the Law Offices of Anidjar & Levine.
-Here are some examples of cases we have handled:
+We help injured people in many types of personal injury cases.
+Here are examples of cases we have handled:

 - Car accidents